eklockare/chess-experiment/readme.md

     * ~~Detect when it's check mate~~

 9. Implement turns
-    * Make Player modules that can be played be a human or by the computer
+    * ~~Make Player modules that can be played be a human or by the computer~~

+10. Implement queening
+    * When pawn reaches enemy back rank, make choice to have new piece

+FIXME:
+1. Castling doesn't work when playing
+2. You shouldn't have to reselect piece when you tried to make an invalid move
+3. Redraw board after invalid move attempt
+4. Check mate not detected when black only has king left on h6, white has queen on g8 and knight on f6